rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

   --ipv4-address $INGRESS_IP
 ```

-NOTE: We are using the same $APP_NAME (in our case aro-hello-openshift) with the same private DNS zone (test.openshiftdemo.dev), pointing to the Azure Internal LB that will load balance to the Workers where the ARO OpenShift Routers are (OpenShift Ingress Controllers that manages the Haproxies OpenShift Routers).
+NOTE: We are using the same $APP_NAME (in our case aro-hello-openshift) with the same private DNS zone (test.openshiftdemo.dev), pointing to the Azure Internal LB that will load balance to the Workers where the ARO OpenShift Routers are (OpenShift Ingress Controllers that manage the HAProxy OpenShift Routers).

 * Link Private DNS Zone to ARO Virtual Network: